Last Updated 11/15/2023

 With the proper qualifications, a data analyst can work in almost any industry with any type of organization.
 While IT firms lead the pack in hiring data analysts, government agencies, nonprofit organizations, healthcare facilities, transit and logistics companies, and every other business needs analysts.

-Ready to apply for the Virginia Tech Data Analytics bootcamp?
+Ready to apply for the Virginia Tech Data Analytics program?
 Start your application today to take the next step toward launching your tech career.